motorcycle 101 guides

 • You cannot ride in between adjacent rows of vehicles that are stopped

-• You cannot ride side-by-side with another vehicle sharing the same lane
+• You cannot overtake another vehicle sharing the same lane

-However, riders are able to make use of the increased mobility afforded to their motorcycles in other ways.
-As motorcycles are their own class of motor vehicle, they can take advantage of specific rules of the road not afforded to cars or trucks.
-So long as the conditions are safe, you can attempt to do any of the following:
+However, riders can make use of the increased mobility afforded to their motorcycles in other ways.
+As motorcycles are their class of motor vehicles, they can take advantage of specific rules of the road not afforded to cars or trucks.
+So long as there is little risk of crashing, you can attempt to do the following:

 • You are allowed to make full use of the space within your current lane